pal03377/master-thesis/thesis.typ

 // - The researcher can _inspect usage statistics_ about the acceptance rate of feedback suggestions and more.
 This enables them to evaluate the effectiveness of the system under evaluation.
 // - The researcher can _test modules independently of the LMS_ to ensure that they work as intended without having to prepare a test exercise in the LMS and go through the process of setting up the exercise and submitting one or multiple submissions.
 The use cases of a researcher within Athena are shown in @useCaseModelAthena.
-Athena enables them to _change the suggestion algorithm_, thereby enabling various approaches for optimizing tutor feedback.
+Athena enables them to _change the suggestion algorithms_, thereby enabling various approaches for optimizing tutor feedback.
 Furthermore, the researcher can _inspect usage statistics_ related to the system's assessment modules to evaluate their effectiveness and how frequently the generated feedback is accepted or modified.
-Lastly, the researcher can _test assessment modules independently of the LMS_, which eliminates the need for test exercise configurations within Artemis.
+Lastly, the researcher can _test the suggestion generation independently of the LMS_, which eliminates the need for test exercise configurations within Artemis.
 This approach facilitates more efficient verification of module functionality.
-Overall, these capabilities allow the researcher to significantly improve both the effectiveness of the Athena system.
+Overall, these capabilities allow the researcher to significantly improve the effectiveness of the Athena system.

 === Analysis Object Model
 // Note: This subsection should contain a UML Class Diagram showing the most important objects, attributes, methods and relations of your application domain including taxonomies using specification inheritance (see @bruegge2004object).
 Do not insert objects, attributes or methods of the solution domain. *Important:* Make sure to describe the analysis object model thoroughly in the text so that readers can understand the diagram.
 Also, write about the rationale about how and why you modeled the concepts like this.